AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/create-site.md

 ---
-title: Create a site
+title: Create a site | AEM Quick Site Creation
-seo-title: Getting Started with AEM Sites - Create a site
-description: Use the Site Creation Wizard in Adobe Experience Manager, AEM, to generate a new website.
+description: As part of Quick Site Creation use the Site Creation Wizard in Adobe Experience Manager, AEM, to generate a new website.
 The Standard Site Template provided by Adobe, is used as a starting point for the new site.
 sub-product: sites
 version: Cloud Service
 type: Tutorial